Last Updated 5 May 2022 Difficulty level : Easy

 • Enable Large Address Awareness for 32-bit Access

-• New Monaco SQL editor - as used in Visual Studio
+• Updated SQL editor - as used in Visual Studio

-It is also planned to focus on improving the reliability of Access updates which have been plagued by a series of 'update bugs' in recent months.
+There is also a major focus on improving the reliability of Access updates which have been plagued by a series of 'update bugs' in recent months.

 Several serious bugs have occurred, badly affecting the work of developers, system admins and end users as well as damaging public confidence in Access.